 - Yugi from Yu-Gi-Oh! is one of the most prominent examples; when his "playing card games" personality takes over, his hairstyle changes, his eyes switch from Tareme Eyes to Tsurime Eyes, his voice deepens significantly, and he's drawn to appear taller and more imposing.
 (The height change only happens in the anime, though.)
 Happens with Bakura and Marik too.

-- Allelujah Haptism from Gundam 00 is a more subtle example; which personality is in control depends on which of his differently-colored eyes is hidden by his Peek-a-Bangs.
+- Allelujah Haptism from Mobile Suit Gundam 00 is a more subtle example; which personality is in control depends on which of his differently-colored eyes is hidden by his Peek-a-Bangs.
 Unusually for this trope, he's actually seen shifting his hair around in-universe when he changes personalities, rather than it happening automatically as a stylistic change.

 - Jamie from Zoids: New Century gains swept back hair and a bold, deep voice when he becomes the Wild Eagle during air combat.

-- You can tell whether Agito or Akito is in control on Air Gear depending on which eye their eye patch is on.
+- You can tell whether Agito or Akito is in control in Air Gear depending on which eye their eye patch is on.
 They also have differently shaped pupils, and in the anime, drastically different voices.
 The third personality, Lind, takes it a step farther; he has a totally different hairstyle and cross-shaped pupils.

 - In Psyren, Abyss has darker skin than Sakurako.

 - Motoko, the female protagonist of Change 123.
 (Just look at the picture on the linked page!)

 - Lucy, the main character in Elfen Lied has rounder eyes, child-like and a softer expression as her second personality Nyu.